Edupala

 }

-Like the mouse, we can have Angular key events and in our previous example, we have seen a key event on Click.
-In keyup event, whenever the keyboard key is pressed and released we invoke an event to handle it.
-The keyup event is mostly used on the input element and here is a screenshot of the Angular key up event example.
+Like mouse events, Angular also supports key events.
+In our previous example, we saw a click event.
+In a keyup event, whenever a keyboard key is pressed and released, we invoke an event handler to manage it.
+The keyup event is commonly used with input elements.
+Here is a screenshot of an Angular keyup event example.”

 Angular key events